-Besides the Orchestra, Mr Holowach has performed with the Trio Da Capo and he has served as Concertmaster with the Pro Arte Orchestra under the direction of Victor Di Bello.
-In 1982 he was Concertmaster in a Sony recording of Wagner's Seigfried Idyll conducted by Glenn Gould.
-He continues to take part in chamber performances, enjoys teaching and is on faculty at the Algonquin International Music Institute.
+In addition to the TSO, Mr. Holowach has performed with Trio Da Capo and he has served as concertmaster of the Pro Arte Orchestra under the direction of Victor Di Bello.
+In 1982, he was concertmaster in a Sony recording of Wagner's Siegfried Idyll conducted by Glenn Gould.
+He continues to take part in chamber performances, enjoys teaching, and is on faculty at the Algonquin International Music Institute

 Give to the TSO

 The Toronto Symphony Orchestra is a charitable organization that relies on the support of its vibrant community to deliver outstanding programming and music education.Donate Today

 Get insider access to Toronto Symphony Orchestra news, ticket offers, community programs, and more.Sign up